Core Risk Management Activities

 - Underwriting risks are carefully selected and are priced to reflect their inherent risk levels.

-- Insurance products are developed proactively.
+- Insurance products are developed proactively to meet clients’ changing needs and preferences.

 Effective management of underwriting exposures